 Did you know that LinkedIn has their very own email signature builder?
 You didn’t?
 Well you know now!
 This tool allows you to build a custom email signature for a variety of email clients.
 At first glance there isn’t an option to add a follow button, but you do get one field for a website.
 So instead of adding your website, you have the option to paste in your company’s LinkedIn Company Page URL.
 Do that and change the anchor text to follow XYZ company and you’re all set.

 If you’re handy with HTML you can always create a custom email signature, too.

 13.)
 Create a Follow Campaign with LinkedIn Ads

 This might not be a tip for the budget-conscious, but companies like HP have had success with using LinkedIn ads to drive followers.
 See first-hand how HP drove followers using LinkedIn ads.
-You can even read the case study here.

 If you have the budget and you feel this is worth trying, get started by visiting LinkedIn’s Targeted Advertising page.